Unique Save the Date Wording Ideas: How to Announce Your Big Day

 When it comes to save the date etiquette, sending them sooner rather than later is preferable.
 Sending out a save the date months in advance allows your friends, family, and other loved ones to reserve that particular day (or entire weekend) on their calendar.

-Particularly if you have guests coming in from out of town, you want to give them ample time to request off work, book hotels, and purchase plane tickets.
-Usually, three to four months prior to your wedding is enough advanced notice for local weddings, while six months to a full calendar year is good for destination weddings.
+If you have guests coming in from out of town, you want to give them plenty of time to request off work, book hotels, and buy plane tickets.
+Usually, three to four months prior to your wedding is enough advance notice for local weddings, while six months to a full calendar year is good for destination wedding save the dates.

 How Online Save the Dates Make Wedding Planning Easy

-Using an online save the date card, like those designed through Greenvelope, does more than save you time, money, and paper.
+Using an online save the date card does more than save you time, money, and paper.
 By sending a digital save the date, you can automatically add your wedding day to your guests’ calendars.
-That way, you don’t run the risk of guests writing down the wrong date, blocking off the wrong weekend in their planner, or losing your card in the mail.
+That way, you don’t run the risk of guests writing down the wrong date, blocking off the wrong weekend in their planner, or losing RSVP cards.

-Plus, by sending your save the dates through Greenvelope, you can easily connect with guests through text updates or instant messaging.
-Doing so allows you to answer questions about lodging, send reminders, or respond to last minute updates all in one place.
+Plus, by sending your save the dates through Greenvelope, you can easily connect with guests through text updates.
+This allows you to answer questions about lodging, send reminders, or respond to last-minute updates all in one place.

 Save the Date Wording: What to Cover